AEGYpTUS1Real/AEGYpTUS1Real/README.md

 - 👋 Hi, I’m Ali
 - 👀 I’m interested in ...
 Lot of things
-- 🌱 I’m currently learning ... python and other stuff
+- 🌱 I’m currently learning ... electrical engineering - Ain Shams university
 - 💞️ I’m looking to collaborate on ... null
-- 📫 How to reach me ... @AliAmer464
+- 📫 How to reach me ... aliamer6600@gmail.com